Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Empirical Results

 The major difference between affinity scores $\h_t(X)$ and ratio scores $\h_t(X)/\bs_t(X)$ arises because selecting group members at random from two balanced classes would naturally tend to produce class-balanced groups.
 In other words, the baseline scores $(\bs_1(X), \bs_2(X), \hdots, \bs_k(X))$ will be imbalanced as group size $k$ grows, with $\bs_t(X)$ decreasing as $t$ approaches extreme values.
 Flat or increasing affinity scores for both political parties (Fig.~\ref{fig:bills}A, top row) indicate that the social processes driving bill co-sponsorship have overcome the tendency towards class-balanced group interactions that would be expected at random.
-This differs from the standard approach for measuring homophily in graphs, when groups are of size $k = 2$.
-For class-balanced graphs, roughly equal affinity scores $\h_1(X) \approx \h_2(X) \approx 0.5$ indicate that there is no clear preference for in-class or out-class links, meaning there is no clear tendency towards homophily.
+This reveals another major difference between measuring group homophily and measuring homophily in graphs.
+For class-balanced graphs, roughly equal affinity scores $\h_1(X) \approx \h_2(X) \approx 0.5$ indicate that there is no clear tendency towards in-class or out-class links, i.e, no clear tendency towards homophily.